What is Family Child Care?

 The Family Child Care (FCC) Program at Kadena Air Base provides quality and dependable child care in a safe and healthy home environment.
 The Air Force defines FCC as care provided for a child in on-base quarters, other than the child’s own home, for more than 10 hours a week and on a regular basis.

-FCC providers are certified and insured and support families in need of:
+FCC providers are certified, insured, and support families in need of:

 • Full-time care

 • Drop-in/hourly care